 Yes.
 Along with our colleagues at other top NCI-designated comprehensive cancer centers across the nation, we recommend that cancer patients be vaccinated for COVID-19.

 People with cancer and those undergoing cancer treatments may be at increased risk for the virus, and data demonstrates worse COVID outcomes for patients with cancer and for patients with a history of cancer.
 COVID's threat to the health and lives of cancer patients underscores the need for vaccination.

 Cancer patients in active treatment should discuss the vaccine and the timing of inoculation with their oncologists.
 All other cancer patients can schedule a vaccine appointment wherever and whenever it is available to them, and there is no need to contact Winship for further guidance.
 In general, if patients can get the vaccine, they should.
 Any of the currently approved and available vaccines are appropriate for patients with cancer and their caregivers

-Should patients with cancer receive a third dose?
+Should patients with cancer receive additional doses?

-A third dose is recommended for patients who have received:
+Additional doses are recommended for patients who have received:

 - Active cancer treatment for tumors or cancers of the blood within the last year (We recommend not getting vaccinated while you are at your lowest blood counts after a cycle of chemotherapy.
 If you will finish active treatment in the next three months, discuss the timing of your third dose with your provider.)